Anaxagoras: Legacy

-Anaxagoras's book was reportedly available for a drachma in the Athenian marketplace.
+Anaxagoras’ book was reportedly available for a drachma in the Athenian marketplace.
 It was certainly known to Sophocles, Euripides, and Aristophanes, based on the contents of their surviving plays, and possibly to Aeschylus as well, based on the testimony of Seneca.
 However, although Anaxagoras almost certainly lived in Athens during the lifetime of Socrates (born 470 BC), there is no evidence that they ever met.
-In the Phaedo, Plato portrays Socrates saying of Anaxagoras as a young man: 'I eagerly acquired his books and read them as quickly as I could'.
+In the Phaedo, Plato portrays Socrates saying of Anaxagoras as a young man: “I eagerly acquired his books and read them as quickly as I could.”
 However, Socrates goes on to describe his later disillusionment with his philosophy.
 (Note: Plato, Phaedo, 85b) Anaxagoras is also mentioned by Socrates during his trial in Plato's Apology.

 He is also mentioned in Seneca's Natural Questions (Book 4B, originally Book 3: On Clouds, Hail, Snow).
-It reads: "Why should I too allow myself the same liberty as Anaxagoras allowed himself?"
+It reads: “Why should I too allow myself the same liberty as Anaxagoras allowed himself?”

-The Roman author Valerius Maximus preserves a different tradition; Anaxagoras, coming home from a long voyage, found his property in ruin, and said: "If this had not perished, I would have"—a sentence described by Valerius as being "possessed of sought-after wisdom".
+The Roman author Valerius Maximus preserves a different tradition; Anaxagoras, coming home from a long voyage, found his property in ruin, and said: “If this had not perished, I would have” — a sentence described by Valerius as being “possessed of sought-after wisdom.”
 (Note: Val.
-Max., VIII, 7, ext., 5: Qui, cum e diutina peregrinatione patriam repetisset possessionesque desertas vidisset, "non essem – inquit "ego salvus, nisi istae perissent."
+Max., VIII, 7, ext., 5: Qui, cum e diutina peregrinatione patriam repetisset possessionesque desertas vidisset, non essem – inquit ego salvus, nisi istae perissent.
 Vocem petitae sapientiae compotem!)

 Dante Alighieri places Anaxagoras in the First Circle of Hell (Limbo) in his Divine Comedy (Inferno, Canto IV, line 137).

-Chapter 5 in Book II of De Docta Ignorantia (1440) by Nicholas of Cusa is dedicated to the truth of the sentence "Each thing is in each thing" which he attributes to Anaxagoras.
+Chapter 5 in Book II of De Docta Ignorantia (1440) by Nicholas of Cusa is dedicated to the truth of the sentence “Each thing is in each thing” which he attributes to Anaxagoras.

 Anaxagoras appears as a character in the second Act of Faust, Part II by Johann Wolfgang von Goethe.